-If you are a dog owner and live in the Berri Barmera District, be aware that once the dog is over 3 months of age it will need to be registered at the Berri Barmera Council.
-The purpose of registering your dog is to provide quick and easy identification so if it becomes lost we'll be able to reunite youthat much quicker.
-To register your dog, you must be 18 years or over and you will be required to visit either our Berri or Barmera office to answer a few questions about your dog (name, sex, colours etc.) If your dog is desexed or microchipped please remember to bring proof of the procedure when registering.
+If your dog is over 3 months of age and live in the Berri Barmera District, it needs to be registered with the Berri Barmera Council.
+The purpose of registering your dog is to provide quick and easy identification so if it becomes lost we'll be able to reunite you that much quicker.
+To register your dog, you must be 16 years or over and you will be required to visit either our Berri or Barmera office to answer a few questions about your dog (name, sex, colours etc.) If your dog is desexed or microchipped please remember to bring proof of the procedure when registering.
 You will pay a small fee that will cover registration of your dog until July 1st at which time the registration will need to be renewed.

 You risk a fine of up to $250 if your dog is not registered so don't forget!